crcmq/My-wordpress-theme/README.md

  This theme is being used in my personal blog website.

  As I didn't add customized fields to this theme, you need to customize this theme by changing the source code.

+ FontAwesome and highlightJS package have been included in this theme.
+The code of these two packages were not modified.